seandstewart/bardly/pending/romances/pericles/11-player.md

 **Bawd**
 Boult, take you the marks of her, the colour of her
 hair, complexion, height, age, with warrant of her
-virginity; and cry'He that will give most shall
+virginity; and cry 'He that will give most shall
 have her first.'
 Such a maidenhead were no cheap
 thing, if men were as they have been.
 Get this done
 as I command you.